Rewarded soups: towards Pareto-optimal alignment by interpolating weights fine-tuned on diverse rewards: Experiments

-} \Cref{fig:analysis_captioning} refines our analysis of RS.
-In \Cref{fig:analysis_captioning_paretohatmu,fig:analysis_captioning_lambda}, rewards are normalized to 1 for the initialization and 0 for the worst model. \Cref{fig:analysis_captioning_paretohatmu} validates \Cref{lemma:tr}: for any linear preference $\hat{\mu}$ over the proxy rewards, there exists an optimal solution in the set described by RS.
+\Cref{fig:analysis_captioning} refines our analysis of RS. \Cref{fig:analysis_captioning_paretohatmu} validates \Cref{lemma:tr}: for any linear preference $\hat{\mu}$ over the proxy rewards, there exists an optimal solution in the set described by RS.
 Two empirical strategies to set the value of $\lambda$ are close to optimal: selecting $\lambda=\hat{\mu}$ if $\hat{\mu}$ is known, or cross-validating (CV) $\lambda$ if a different data split \cite{karpathy2015deep} is available.
-Moreover, \Cref{fig:analysis_captioning_lambda} (and \Cref{fig:lambda_captioning} in \Cref{app:captioning}) investigate all metrics as evaluation.
+Moreover, \Cref{fig:analysis_captioning_lambda} (and \Cref{app:captioning}) investigate all metrics as evaluation.
 Excluding results' variance, we observe monotonicity in both training rewards, linear in BLEU1 and quadratic in ROUGE.
 For other evaluation rewards that \textbf{cannot be linearly expressed} over the training rewards, the curves' concavity shows that RS consistently improves the endpoints, thereby mitigating reward misspecification.
 The optimal $\lambda$ depends on the similarity between the evaluation and training rewards: \eg best BLEU2 are with small $\lambda$.
-Lastly, as per \cite{izmailov2018} and \Cref{lemma:ens}, \Cref{fig:analysis_captioning_ens} suggests that RS succeeds because WI approximates \textit{deep ensembling} \cite{hansen1990neural,Lakshminarayanan2017}, interpolating the predictions rather than the weights.
+Lastly, as per \cite{izmailov2018} and \Cref{lemma:ens}, \Cref{fig:analysis_captioning_ens} suggests that RS succeeds because WI approximates \textit{prediction ensembling} \cite{hansen1990neural,Lakshminarayanan2017} when weights remain close, interpolating the predictions rather than the weights.
 Actually, ensembling performs better, but it cannot be fairly compared as its inference cost is doubled.